tanrbobanr/rllacc/README.md

 encodeURIComponent(...)
 ```

 In order to acquire a user's tracker, a GET request must be made.
 You can use the `discord_id` if you want to find trackers for the specified Discord ID.
-If you want to search with a platform/id by sending the `platform` and `id` url query parameters.
+If you want to search with a platform/id, you can do so by sending the `platform` and `id` url query parameters.
 In both cases, the `token` url query parameters must be passed.
 Below is an example GET request using python:
 ```py
 import requests